-However, if you focus on a personal situation rather than performance, this may be discrimination.
-For example, focusing on a staff member's health or marital status rather than a performance problem, may be discriminatory.
+However, if employers focus on a personal situation rather than performance, this may be discrimination.
+For example, focusing on an employee's health or marital status rather than a performance problem, may be discriminatory.

 What can an employer do?

-- Talk to staff about time off that may be affecting their work.
+- Talk to an employee about their time off which may have been affecting their work

 - Take disciplinary action in cases of misconduct.